lilahagen/essays/OTHELLO.md

  Then let them use us well.
 Else let them know, </br>
 The ills we do, their ills instruct us so. </br>

+*<p style="color:mediumpurple; background-color:lavender">* Emilia's above passage serves as a "defense of wives against male double standards," arguing for **female sexual freedom as well as a woman's agency and the ability to control her own life.** Emilia argues that women should have the ability to express themselves in the same way that men can, because women can **"see, and smell, and have their palates both for sweet and sour, as husbands have."** Emilia refuses to have her voice silenced by men, and it's somber to remember that this is one of her last moments speaking her mind before her voice was silenced for good.

+ *<p style="color:darkseagreen; background-color:honeydew">* This speech uses a lot of colloquial diction through words like **"scant," "galls," "see and smell," and "sweet and sour,"** evoking passionate emotions and potrays Emilia's desperation to break free from restraint and censorship.

 **DESDEMONA** </br>
 Good night, good night. ⟨God⟩ me such uses send, </br>
 Not to pick bad from bad, but by bad mend. </br>

- *<p style="color:mediumpurple; background-color:lavender">* Shakespeare uses this scene to foreshadow the fact that in less than an hour, both of these women despite their contrasting morals will be dead at the hands of their husbands.
-It's an important scene because it highlights the voices of these women in an environment where their agency is still preserved, and their husbands will not be able to silence them.
+ *<p style="color:mediumpurple; background-color:lavender">* Shakespeare uses this scene to **foreshadow** the fact that in less than an hour, both of these women despite their contrasting morals will be dead at the hands of their husbands.
+It's an important scene because it highlights the voices of these women in an environment where their agency is still preserved, and their husbands will not be able to silence them.  ["When it is over, both of its temporarily liberated speakers are under sentence of death, condemned to a world of final silence."  ](https://www.jstor.org/stable/2870503?searchText=desdemona+othello&searchUri=%2Faction%2FdoBasicSearch%3FQuery%3Ddesdemona%2Bothello%26so%3Drel&ab_segments=0%2Fbasic_search_gsv2%2Fcontrol&refreqid=fastly-default%3A2bb2d6114c144c6c4c5460119ee26750&seq=1)

  *<p style="color:hotpink; background-color:lavenderblush">* Historically, this scene was actually cut from many productions!